Watermark-based Attribution of AI-Generated Content: Introduction

 \section{Introduction}

 Generative AI (GenAI)--such as DALL-E, Midjourney, and ChatGPT--can produce highly realistic content in various forms, such as images, text, and audio.
 While GenAI offers numerous societal benefits, it also raises significant ethical concerns.
-For example, it can be misused to create harmful content, support disinformation and propaganda campaigns by generating realistic-looking fake material~\cite{fake-news}, and enable individuals to falsely claim copyright ownership of AI-generated content~\cite{us-copyright-office}.
+For example, it can be misused to create harmful content, support disinformation and propaganda campaigns by generating realistic-looking fake material~\citep{fake-news}, and enable individuals to falsely claim copyright ownership of AI-generated content~\citep{us-copyright-office}.

-Watermark-based detection of AI-generated content has emerged as a promising technique to address these ethical concerns.
-Specifically, existing work on watermark-based detection primarily focuses on two lines of research.
-The first aims to develop watermarks that are robust against post-processing.
-Notably, while creating fully robust watermarks remains an ongoing challenge, the field has made significant progress in recent years.
-For example, non-learning-based image watermarks~\cite{pereira2000robust,bi2007robust,invisible-watermark}, which have been studied for decades, are generally not robust to common post-processing such as JPEG compression, Gaussian blur, and brightness/contrast adjustments.
-However, recent advancements in learning-based image watermarks~\cite{kandi2017exploring,zhu2018hidden,luo2020distortion,wen2019romark,fernandez2023stable,lukas2023ptw,jiang2024certifiably} have shown robust performance against common post-processing.
-Notably, some learning-based watermarks~\cite{jiang2024certifiably} are even certifiably robust, ensuring resilience against any post-processing that introduces bounded perturbations to the images.
-While these watermarks are not yet robust against strong adversarial post-processing in white-box settings~\cite{jiang2023evading}, they demonstrate strong robustness in black-box scenarios~\cite{jiang2023evading}.

-The second line of research leverages watermarks as a proactive strategy to detect AI-generated content.
-Specifically, a watermark is embedded into all content generated by a GenAI service, and a piece of content is identified as AI-generated if a similar watermark can be decoded from it.
+Watermark-based detection of AI-generated content has emerged as a promising technique to proactively address these ethical concerns.
+Specifically, a watermark is embedded into all content generated by a GenAI service, and the content is identified as AI-generated if a similar watermark can be decoded from it.
 Due to its potential, watermark-based detection has garnered significant attention.
-For instance, the Executive Order issued by the White House in October 2023 recommended watermarking AI-generated content.
-Several major companies have already deployed watermark-based detection.
-For example, OpenAI embeds visible watermarks into images generated by DALL-E~\cite{ramesh2022hierarchical}, while Google’s SynthID~\cite{google-synthid} uses invisible watermarks in images produced by its Imagen.
-Stability AI deploys watermarks in Stable Diffusion~\cite{rombach2022high}, and Microsoft watermarks all AI-generated images created via Bing~\cite{bing-watermark}.
+Several major companies have already deployed watermark-based detection, including OpenAI's DALL-E~\citep{ramesh2022hierarchical}, Google’s SynthID~\citep{google-synthid}, Microsoft’s Bing~\citep{bing-watermark}, and Stable Diffusion~\citep{rombach2022high}.
+However, the generated content cannot be traced in further details, as the same watermark is applied to all generated content.